archiezhao/Tradeit/README.md

 # Tradeit

 This is an under-construction Java web application.
-The goal is to build cragslist-like website.
+The goal is to build a cragslist-like website.